OpenNavigationSurface/BAG/docs/sphinx/source/fsd/FSD-Encapsulation.md

  | Metadata Profile Type | Character String                 | 32 characters                        | No |

-Metadata Profile Type string should be "Unknown metadata profile" unless the Georef_metadata Record Definition is of a known profile (e.g., "NOAA-OCS-2022.10").
+Metadata Profile Type string should be "Unknown metadata profile" unless the `georef_metadata` Record Definition is of a known profile (e.g., "NOAA-OCS-2022.10").
 See [Appendix A](FSD-Appendices.md) for a description of known metadata profiles.